 Following the panel discussion and interaction with the delegates, it was decided to form a Special Interest Group (SIG) to start working on the possibility of making medical drones available to facilitate healthcare in remote areas as well as for organ transport.
 Another important event was the signing of an MoU between ATHS & InnovaSpace.

-Dr. Sumana Navin, Dr. Hemal Kanvinde and Ms. Ann Alex from MOHAN Foundation attended the workshop.
+Mr. V. Krishnan, Consultant, MOHAN Foundation, Bengaluru who has been liaising with NDRF attended the workshop.
+Dr. Sumana Navin, Dr. Hemal Kanvinde and Ms. Ann Alex from MOHAN Foundation Chennai were also present.